 - managing disabilities

 Our research programs are implemented with diverse populations, locations and settings in Florida, across the US and around the world.
-The Department houses the new Center for Behavioral Economic Health Research with a mission to save lives, control diseases and promote well-being through innovative research, training and practice on applied information and communication technologies for health.
+The Department houses the new Center for Behavioral Economic Health Research with a mission to stimulate research, applications, and education aimed at understanding and promoting human health behavior change, guided by the unifying trans-discipline of behavioral economics.

 Service learning and community outreach are core components of the Department’s educational goals and mission.
 Through a 15-week internship, Bachelor’s students provide service in their host organizations and communities while increasing their professional knowledge, skills and networks.
 Our faculty regularly provides service and volunteer leadership to numerous campus, local, national and international agencies.
 HEB faculty also serve in leadership roles of many professional organizations, learned societies and peer-reviewed journals — including many who have served as national presidents and editors.
 Our Alpha Lambda chapter of the Eta Sigma Gamma professional honor society was founded in 1978 and continues to lead the campus and the nation through its award-winning voluntary and philanthropic service activities.